ConstructCloud/repository-template/docs/contributing.md

 ## Workflow Principles

-We follow a structured workflow to keep the codebase consistent, automated, and release-ready.
+This repository follows a structured and policy driven workflow to keep the codebase consistent, and release-ready.

 ## Development Workflow